 Stakeholders’ views on paramedic screening and referral intervention

-What are stakeholders’ views on a paramedic screening and referral intervention aimed at improving advanced care planning in patients in the last year of life?
+A study to explore relevant stakeholder's views on utilising a paramedic screening and referral intervention in the last year of patient's life.

 - Kim Kirby (South Western Ambulance Service NHS Foundation Trust), Chief Investigator